apple/ml-4m/README_GENERATION.md

 #### Scripts and notebooks:
 - `run_generation.py`: Script that automatically performs chained X→Y→etc... generation on a given dataset.
-- `notebooks/generation.ipynb`: Jupyter notebook that gives some examples for performing generation with 4M models.
+- `notebooks/`: Jupyter notebooks that gives some examples for performing generation with 4M-7 and 4M-21 models.

 #### Configs: